 Jess Eliot Myhre ’05 is a professional touring musician with the band Bumper Jacksons.
 Their newest album, “I’ve Never Met a Stranger,” will be broadcast nationally on NPR’s Mountain Stage on May 5.
 The live performance will air on more than 200 NPR stations around the country, and the band will perform five original songs from the record.

-The group originally began as duo—Jess Myhre (clarinet, vocals, washboard) and Chris Ousley (acoustic and electric guitar, vocals, banjo—crafting a sound inspired by the jazz clubs of New Orleans and southern Appalachian folk music festivals.
+The group originally began as a duo—Jess Myhre (clarinet, vocals, washboard) and Chris Ousley (acoustic and electric guitar, vocals, banjo)—crafting a sound inspired by the jazz clubs of New Orleans and southern Appalachian folk music festivals.